fake140/A-story/README.md

-# this is A story about honkai:star Rail
+# this is A story about Honkai:Star Rail